Opemipo Aikomo

 The company was later renamed to Field Insight.

-In 2013, I started a database of Nigerian designers called Curation.
-It didn’t go too far, but I connected with Akin Falomo as a result.
-A few months later, we founded Devcenter with Seun Awoyele and Kolawole Balogun.
+In 2013, I created a database of Nigerian designers called Curation.
+It didn't go far, but I connected with Akin Falomo as a result.
+A few months later, we signed up Seun Awoyele and Kolawole Balogun to start Devcenter.

-At first the project was a website for sharing side projects but slowly it evolved into a community.
+At first it was a website for sharing side projects but slowly it evolved into a community.
 I worked on the Devcenter brand and product for about two years.
 I also founded its open source arm Devcenter Square.

-Under Akin’s direction, Devcenter is now a community of 18,000+ software developers, designers and technology professionals.
-They also offer a developer support service called Gigson.
+Under Akin's direction, Devcenter is now a community of 20,000+ software developers, designers and technology professionals.
+The product is now a developer support service called Gigson.